Looking for a Career Change? This Company Could Train You

-If you're looking to change careers, Apple has introduced two new professional training and certification programs to train IT workers, or anyone who wants to start a career in IT.
-Apple's programs will explain how to deploy, manage and support iPhones, Macs and other Apple devices used in the workplace.
+Are you considering a career change?
+If so, Apple can help you pursue jobs in IT.
+The tech giant has introduced two professional training and certification programs to teach IT workers, or anyone who wants to start a career in IT, how to deploy, manage and support iPhones, Macs and other Apple devices in the workplace.
 You can sign up for the courses here.

 Apple named the courses Apple Device Support and Apple Deployment and Management, and the courses are sequential.